Peter Burge (cricketer): Retirement

-During the 1964–65 season, Burge made himself unavailable for the solitary home Test against Pakistan the subsequent tour of the West Indies at the end of the summer.
+During the 1964–65 season, Burge made himself unavailable for the solitary home Test against Pakistan and the subsequent tour of the West Indies at the end of the summer.

 He played a full domestic season, the first half of which was punctuated by near misses.
 In the first seven innings of the season, he reached 30 every time, but only reached 50 twice.
 On these occasions, he proceeded to 98 and 97 before falling short of a century.
 The latter innings helped Queensland overturn a 71-run first innings deficit and complete a 41-run win.
 In the New Year's match against New South Wales, Burge made an unbeaten 242 in the second innings to overturn a 212-run first innings deficit and set a target of 306, but his team were unable to finish off the match, ending one wicket short of victory when time ran out.
 Burge made another century in the next match and ended the season with 909 runs at 60.60.

 The following season, Burge made himself available for international duty, and started the Australian summer with 111 against New South Wales.
 He made a pair of fifties in his next match, for a Western Australia Combined XI against the touring England team.
 Two matches later he scored 114 not out and 60 for Queensland against England, scoring more than half of his team's first innings total.

 These performances were enough to ensure that Burge was recalled for the 1965–66 Ashes series in what was his final international campaign.
 In the First Test, his final appearance for Australia in Brisbane, he made a duck in his only innings of a drawn match.
 He then made his fourth and final Test century, 120 in the second innings of the Second Test in Melbourne, helping Australia to make 426 and avoid a defeat after conceding a 200-run lead on the first innings.
 He then made 6 and 1 as Australia were crushed by an innings in the Third Test before scoring 27 as Australia reversed the result in the next match.
 This was his last Test, as on the eve of the Fifth Test, he announced that he would not make the 1966–67 tour to South Africa and was subsequently relegated to 12th man so that other players could get international experience, ending his Test career.
 He had made 159 runs at 26.50 for the series.